What is Stress Fracture

-As a female’s bone mass decreases, her chances of getting a stress fracture increases.
+As a female’s bone mass decreases, her chances of getting a stress fracture increase.
 The advice of a sports dietitian is highly recommended.

 - Pain with activity is the most common complaint

 X-rays are commonly used to determine stress fracture.
-At times x ray is not helpful as features of stress fracture on X ray appears after few weeks.
+At times x-ray is not helpful as features of a stress fracture on X-ray appear after few weeks.
 A CT scan or MRI may be needed.

-The most important aspect of treatment is rest from activity that caused the pain.
-Post stress fracture engage in pain-free activities for six to eight weeks.
-If the provocating activities are not given up it may cause larger and harder to heal stress fracture and in chronic conditions it may never heal properly.
+The most important aspect of treatment is rest from the activity that caused the pain.
+Post-stress fracture engages in Pain-free activities for six to eight weeks.
+If the provocating activities are not given up it may cause larger and harder to heal stress fracture and in chronic conditions, it may never heal properly.

-Sports Dietitian will work on the diet of athlete to ensure adequate nutrition.
+Sports Dietitian will work on the diet of athletes to ensure adequate nutrition.